Gerald Jay Sussman: Academic work

 Sussman has pioneered the use of computational descriptions to communicate methodological ideas in teaching subjects in Electrical Circuits and in Signals and Systems.
 Over the past decade Sussman and Wisdom have developed a subject that uses computational techniques to communicate a deeper understanding of advanced classical mechanics.
 In Computer Science: Reflections on the Field, Reflections from the Field, he writes "... computational algorithms are used to express the methods used in the analysis of dynamical phenomena.
 Expressing the methods in a computer language forces them to be unambiguous and computationally effective.
 Students are expected to read the programs and to extend them and to write new ones.
 The task of formulating a method as a computer-executable program and debugging that program is a powerful exercise in the learning process.
 Also, once formalized procedurally, a mathematical idea becomes a tool that can be used directly to compute results."
-Sussman and Wisdom, with Meinhard Mayer, have produced a textbook, Structure and Interpretation of Classical Mechanics, to capture these new ideas.
+Sussman and Wisdom, with Meinhard Mayer, have produced a textbook, Structure and Interpretation of Classical Mechanics (SICM), to capture these new ideas.

 Sussman and Abelson have also been a part of the free software movement, including releasing MIT/GNU Scheme as free software and serving on the board of directors of the Free Software Foundation.

+In 2011, Sussman attended an event in the Virgin Islands, known as the "Mindshift Conference", hosted by Jeffrey Epstein and Al Seckel.
+Sussman later confirmed that he attended the conference and stated that he learned about the sexual abuse allegations against Epstein only after the conference took place, but declined to comment publicly on his relationship with Seckel.

-Sussman's work is presented in many videos, such as: with Hal Abelson in a full 20 lecture version of MIT's SICP course, for LispNYC, at the International Conference on Complex Systems, for ArsDigita University, and giving the keynote talk at a Strange Loop conference.
+Sussman's work is presented in many videos, such as: with Hal Abelson in a full 20-lecture version of MIT's SICP course, for LispNYC, at the International Conference on Complex Systems, for ArsDigita University, and giving the keynote talk at a Strange Loop conference.